 The Saffron Screen experience

 As a cinema within a school, we have been aware of the need to offer a professional experience and once the audience is in our auditorium they enjoy a large screen, excellent sound and superb projection.
 Our projection team (largely volunteers) were awarded Projection Team of the Year by the projection industry body in 2010; in addition three of our projectionists were the first in the country to be awarded the new digital projection certification – and the quality of projection was mentioned by film critic Mark Kermode in his latest book.
-Our Technical Manager, Paul Willmott, has recently been appointed a BFI Technical Ambassador offering support to smaller cinemas who are struggling with aspects of projection.

 In 2013 we also received funding to upgrade our hearing loop, and we regularly screen films with subtitles for the hard of hearing or audio description for the partially sighted.